Iris Tree

 About the author

-Born in London on January 27, 1897, Iris Tree was the daughter of the actor-manager Sir Herbert Beerbohm Tree and grew up close to the stage.
-She became known not only as a poet and actress, but also as an artists’ model, and her striking presence made her a memorable character in British cultural life.
+Born in London on January 27, 1897, Iris Tree grew up in a theatrical family as the daughter of actor-manager Sir Herbert Beerbohm Tree and actress Helen Maud Tree.
+She became known not only as a poet and actress, but also as an artists’ model closely associated with modernist circles.